line72/usbmdistros/website/content/products/necrowretch-welcome_to_your_funeral.md

 ---
+actualPrice: $17.00
-title: "Necrowretch - Welcome To Your Funeral"
+album: Welcome To Your Funeral
-date: 2021-06-22T16:40:42
-draft: false
-artist: "Necrowretch"
+artist: Necrowretch
-album: "Welcome To Your Funeral"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:52'
+draft: false
 images:
-    - "/images/covers/necrowretch-welcome_to_your_funeral.jpg"
+- /images/covers/necrowretch-welcome_to_your_funeral.jpg
-thumbnailImage: "/images/covers/necrowretch-welcome_to_your_funeral-thumb.jpg"
-actualPrice: $17.00
 inStock: true
+thumbnailImage: /images/covers/necrowretch-welcome_to_your_funeral-thumb.jpg
+title: Necrowretch - Welcome To Your Funeral
 ---

 ## Vinyl